4rzumanyan/MoviesApplication/README.md

 There showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application. <br/>

 - Android SDK
-- Kotlin language + gradle.kts
+- Kotlin language (+Gradle)
 - Jetpack Compose
+- Rest API
 - Orbit MVI (MVVM+)
-- Clean Architecture
+- Clean Architecture (exactly as Uncle Bob meant)